keystonejs/keystone/.changeset/silver-foxes-mix.md

 '@keystone-alpha/app-admin-ui': patch
 ---

-export `useAdminMeta` which an be useful in custom pages
+export `useAdminMeta` which is useful in developing custom pages